namshi/namshi.github.com/source/team/index.markdown

     trends in the data science, signing up and auditing online courses on Coursera, udacity, edx, MOOCS in general are some of his other avocations.

+*   ##<div id="Vivek">Vivek Pandya</div>
+    {% img left team /images/vivek.jpg Vivek Pandya %}
+    Vivek is an undergraduate at the University Of California, Los Angeles (Class of 2016) studying Economics, Entrepreneurship and Computing.
+He is passionate about everything technology related and aims to be a part of the upcoming digital revolution in a big way.
+    Prior to Namshi, he was at a 3 month software engineering bootcamp in New York called Fullstack Academy that specialized in the MEAN stack.
+After graduation, Vivek aims to travel around South America and Europe for a few months before getting burdened with the pressures of adult life.